cantsteven/bigtagseq/README.md

 ### big_count_data.csv

 This is the raw count matrix.
-The first column contains gene_ids, and subsequent columns contain counts for each id.
+The first column contains gene_ids, and subsequent columns contain counts for each subject id.

 ### exp_design.csv

 This file countains the experimental design information.
-Columns include id (maps to the id column names in big_count_data.csv), treatment (control or ethanol treatment), sex (male or female), and region (hippo for hippocampus and entor for entorhinal cortex).
+Columns include id (maps to the subject id column names in big_count_data.csv), treatment (control or ethanol treatment), sex (male or female), and region (hippo for hippocampus and entor for entorhinal cortex).

 ## Dependencies
 The following R packages were used in each Quarto document: